tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 but the `else if` seems to take more to process mentally than the return.
 With the `else if` you could have other `if` conditions inside, which would make tracking the other conditions dependent on the `else if` more difficult.
 Returns are nice in the sense that we know the function is done, and we do not have to look at any further logic when looking into a specific condition.
-You will also note that the last statement in a function for Javascript has an implicit return.
-This means that the return will be assumed if it is the last line of the function.
-Some other languages exhibit this behavior as well, but it should be looked into before being assumed.
-Another approach would be the `switch` statement.
+Here we did not need a final `return` statement due to the fact that `console.log()` prints to the screen regardless of a return statement.
+If a `return` is not specified in a regular JS function, then the implicit return will be `undefined`.
+Another approach we could take would be the `switch` statement.

 ```js
 let color = "orange";